MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/heap-snapshots.md

 The **Memory** tool has the ability to show the bidirectional dependencies that sometimes exist between browser native objects (DOM nodes, CSS rules) and JavaScript objects.
 This helps to discover memory leaks that happen because of forgotten, detached DOM nodes that remain in memory.

 See also:
-* [Tools for investigating detached elements](./index.md#tools-for-investigating-detached-elements) in _Fix memory problems_ - additional ways to assess memory leaks.
+* [Tools for investigating detached elements](./index.md#tools-for-investigating-detached-elements) in _Fix memory problems_ - comparison table.
    * [Find DOM tree memory leaks ("Detached elements" profiling type)](./index.md#find-dom-tree-memory-leaks-detached-elements-profiling-type) in _Fix memory problems_.
    * [Find DOM tree memory leaks ("Heap snapshot" profiling type > Detached)](./index.md#find-dom-tree-memory-leaks-heap-snapshot-profiling-type--detached) in _Fix memory problems_.
    * [Debug DOM memory leaks by using the Detached Elements tool](./dom-leaks.md)